akashgangadharan/Excel_Dashboards/Sales Performance Metrics/README.md

 # 📊📈📉Sales Performaance Dashboard

 This is an Interactive Excel Dashboard.
+It not only looks good but also provides lot of insights.<br />
 It is created on a Dummy Data.

 Please reach out to me if you need password to edit the file.

 Also don't forget to upvote if you like my work!